 Using Iranian funding, as well as member donations, Zakzaky’s IMN operates a network of Islamic centers and prayer rooms which are used to propagate Khomeinism, and has established over 300 schools in Nigeria which provide free education to poor families for indoctrination purposes.
 The IMN’s strength in Nigeria has made the country the main center of Al-Mustafa International University in Africa.
 Al-Mustafa operates five schools and seminaries in Nigeria with nearly 1000 students from Nigeria and neighboring countries.
 Al-Mustafa’s presence serves as a pipeline for bringing dozens of Nigerian students each year to Qom for intensive ideological training, and many graduates go on to undertake missionary activities elsewhere in Africa.

 The IMN also operates several propaganda organs, including news magazines in English and the local Hausa language, a Hausa-language radio station called al-Shuhada (the martyrs), and the group’s official website, which prominently features the writings and teachings of Zakzaky, Ayatollah Khomeini, and Supreme Leader Khamenei.
-The IMN translates documentaries on Shia religious leaders into Hausa, “with hundreds of DVDs sold to eager locals every month.”
+Iran also runs Hausa TV, which, according to the Iranian Ahlul Bayt World Assembly, is the “first Iranian media outlet that focuses on the African continent.”
+Its main audience is the Hausa-speaking community.
+The IMN translates documentaries on Shi’a religious leaders into Hausa, “with hundreds of DVDs sold to eager locals every month.”
 The IMN’s propaganda and proselytization efforts have spread the movement’s ideology beyond Nigeria, with pockets of support reportedly forming in neighboring Niger, Cameroon, Chad, Burkina Faso and Ghana, giving Iran a nascent doctrinal presence in these countries.

 Having amassed a large following through educational and social welfare outreach, Sheikh Zakzaky and IMN clerics work to transmit Iranian-influenced ideology to the group’s backers.
 Zakzaky frequently gives addresses to his followers while sitting under a portrait of Ayatollah Khomeini, and his speeches center around typical Iranian grievances and conspiracy theories against Israel and Jews, the U.S., and the West.
 IMN imams “preach that the West conspires to “dominate minds and resources” of Muslims by converting them to Christianity and secularizing them, Jews are the “lowest creatures on earth” and the “children of monkeys and pigs,” the West fabricated the 9/11 attacks on the United States, and the Nigerian government created Boko Haram to justify Western-Christian “occupation” of the Muslim world and northern Nigeria.”